Article: How Many Baby Bottles Will I Need?

 From three to five months, the child’s feedings will be around the same number per day, but they will consume six to seven ounces.

-This may mean you need to have four to six nine-ounce bottles per day for formula fed babies.
+You need to have four to six 8-ounce bottles per day for formula fed babies.

-Because many mothers return to work after the second month, if you are breast feeding you may need five or six bottles for breast fed babies as well.
+Because many mothers return to work after the second month, if you are breast feeding you will need five or six bottles for breast fed babies as well.

 After Six Months of Age